 N3~ 650~ 3750Regular450

-N2~ 1000~ 6000Intermediary600
+N2~ 1000~ 6000Intermediate600

-N1~ 2000~ 10.000Advanced900
+N1~ 2000~ 10,000Advanced900

-JLPT guide - Japanese Language Proficiency Test
+JLPT Guide - Japanese Language Proficiency Test

 What is the benefit of taking the JLPT?

-• Find jobs in Japan or Brazil;
+• Finding jobs in Japan or Brazil;

-• Helps you get other certifications;
+• Helps you obtain other certificates;

-• A proficiency certificate is worth more than any diploma from any course anywhere.
+• A proficiency certificate is worth more than any diploma from any course anywhere;

-• The proficiency certificate is valid worldwide.
+• The proficiency certificate is valid worldwide;

-JLPT guide - Japanese Language Proficiency Test
+JLPT Guide - Japanese Language Proficiency Test

 Studying for the proficiency test

-JLPT guide - Japanese Language Proficiency Test
+JLPT Guide - Japanese Language Proficiency Test

 Ready to spend hours studying?